 "The international seminar will discuss government policies on jatropha curcas fuel oil, jatropha curcas plantations, jatropha curcas oil making processes, its economic prospects and jatropha curcas oil conversion into non-energy materials needed by pharmacies and industries," Dr Marzan Aziz Iskandar of the BPPT said.

-Indonesian Chamber of Commerce and Industry will also hold a national workshop on alternative energy business.
+On the same day, the Indonesian Chamber of Commerce and Industry will also hold a national workshop on alternative energy business.

 Marzan said the Indonesian government wants 10 percent of the country`s need for fossil fuels to be replaced by vegetable-based fuels by the year 2010.